Zimbra/zm-mailbox/docs/INSTALL-DEV-MAC-UBUNTU-VM.md

 ````

 ## Initialize /opt/zimbra/ folder structure
 Run the following command in ZimbraServer folder.
-This will reate required folders under /opt/zimbra and place required binaries under /opt/zimbra/bin
+This will install jetty and copy some scripts to /opt/zimbra/bin

 ````
-$ ant  init-opt-zimbra
+$ ant install-thirdparty init-opt-zimbra
 ````

 ## Configure MariDB